DoroMartoski/SFPlatformDev1Notes/GeneralAPEX.md

 * Before triggers - **used to update or validate record values before they are saved to the database**.
 * After triggers - used to **access field values that are set by the system ( eg record ids or lastmodifieddate field) and to affect changes in other records.**
 * **The records that fire the after triggers are read only.**
+* **call the addError() method to prevent saving records in a trigger or adding restrictions on certain database operations in a trigger.**
+* Web service callouts from a trigger has to be asynchronous by calling a class method that is annotated with the @future(callout=true)
 ***************************************************************************************************************************************
 ***************************************************************************************************************************************
 ### Access modifiers